fwolter/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 You should be aware of the following functional differences between the protocols:

 * Using LIP on Caseta you can’t receive notifications of occupancy group status changes (occupied/unoccupied/unknown), but using LEAP you can.
-* Conversely, LIP provides notifications of keypad key presses, while LEAP does not (as far as is currently known).
-This means that using ipbridge you can trigger rules and take actions on keypad key presses/releases, but using leapbridge you can’t.
 * Caseta and RA2 Select device discovery is supported via LEAP, but not via LIP.
 * The leapbridge is a bit more complicated to configure because LEAP uses an SSL connections and authenticates using certificates.
 * LIP is a publicly documented protocol, while LEAP is not.
 This means that Lutron could make a change that breaks LEAP support at any time.